The Tongue Tracing the Hand Tracing the Earth, a dinner performance by the ArtsLink International Fellow Mirna Bamieh, Palestine, in NYC, 2021

 In person immersive residencies build on the research and networking Fellows have developed during their online residencies.
 They provide an opportunity for Fellows to engage on the ground with both formal and informal connections with people, archives, collections, and other resources most relevant to expanding their practices.
 Hosts welcome Fellows to their cities, often inviting them to engage with public-facing and internal programs taking place on site at their organizations and across communities.

-Letter of Inquiry deadline is January 20, 2025 for Fellowships in 2026
+Letter of Inquiry deadline will be announced in January 2025

 Hosting an ArtsLink International Fellow